Top Rated Denver Roof Coating Application & Restoration

 Most commercial roof coverings include one or two layers of fluid applied directly to your existing rooftop.
 The elastic nature of the resins helps fill cracks, seams, or blisters in your rooftop as it cures, creating a seamless, waterproof coat.

 Unlike traditional roof paint, roof coatings improve the look of your facility while guarding against water, hail, and wind damage.
-A contractor typically moves slowly during the installation, spreading a gallon of coating for every 100 square feet.
+A commercial roofing contractor typically moves slowly during the installation, spreading a gallon of coating for every 100 square feet.
 More advanced measures may result in thickening the layer with two or more gallons spread over the same area for enhanced protection.

 Types Of Roof Coatings